RepubblicaTech/LogisimCTR/README.md

 # LogisimCTR
-A digital logic simulation for the 3DS
+A digital logic simulator for the 3DS

 To build the project follow the [Building instructions](Building.md) (Although it's just `make <the target you need>`)